bwoods/immutable-sso/README.md

 1. The code is purposefully kept [small/simple](src/sso/mod.rs) to simplify manual auditing.
 2. [Property testing](https://github.com/BurntSushi/quickcheck#readme) is done to ensure that it works on a large variety of strings.
-3. Every test is run under [Miri](https://github.com/rust-lang/miri#readme) [on every push](https://github.com/bwoods/immutable-sso/actions) to help check the vanity of the `unsafe` code.
+3. Every test is run under [Miri](https://github.com/rust-lang/miri#readme) [on every push](https://github.com/bwoods/immutable-sso/actions) to help check the sanity of the `unsafe` code.

 ​    ![](https://github.com/bwoods//immutable-sso/actions/workflows/miri.yml/badge.svg)